 - The Law is the embodiment of ‘Knowledge’ and ‘Truth’. (v.20; see What is Truth?)

 - Breaking the Law dishonors and blasphemes God. (v.23-24)

 - Circumcision is of value. (v.26)

 - Those that ‘keep the Law’ will condemn those who don’t keep it.

 Paul is not talking about justification or salvation.
 He is telling these Romans (and us) what his understanding of the Law of God is.
 In the last 14 verses of chapter 1 through verse 27 of chapter 2 Paul is stating that ‘The Law of God given through Moses’ is the instructions in righteous living before his God.
 He is telling them, and us, that living out these Instructions/Laws are to be done from the heart because He is our God too.
 He has redeemed us; shouldn’t we want to obey Him?

-Just like the four verses listed above from Deuteronomy, Psalms, Ecclesiastes and John, the apostle Paul is stating that God wants us to keep the Law from our hearts.
-Yet this is the exact opposite of what contemporary Christianity teaches.
+Just like the four verses listed above from Deuteronomy, Psalms, Ecclesiastes and John, the apostle Paul is stating that God wants us to keep the Law from the desire our hearts.
+Yet this is the exact opposite of what contemporary theology teaches.
 Today’s church teaches that we should not keep the Law of God, but we have just read from the apostle Paul himself that not keeping the Law dishonors God.